-1. Knowledge and ability to apply control holds and/or "come-along" holds to subjects in pre and non-arrest situations.
+1. Knowledge and ability to apply control holds and/or control techniques to subjects in pre- and non-arrest situations

-G. Weapon Control and Retrieval
+E. Weapon Control and Retrieval

-- 1. Knowledge and ability to maintain control/retrieval of duty weapons as:
+- 1. Knowledge and ability to maintain control/retrieval of duty weapons

 - a.
 Handgun

 - b.
 Baton

 - c.
 Shotgun

 - d.
 Chemical & electronic devices

 - e.
 Others